 Here are some examples of artificial intelligence in transportation:

-Tesla Autopilot is a semi-autonomous driving system (an advanced driving assistant) that assist Tesla car (Model S, X, Y and 3) drivers with some of the most burdensome part of driving.
+Tesla Autopilot is a semi-autonomous driving system (an advanced driving assistant) that assists Tesla car (Model S, X, Y, and 3) drivers with some of the most burdensome parts of driving.